“Plans don’t always turn out the exact way you plan. You have to be open to change, and here is the best part. THINGS TURN OUT BETTER.”

 By the side of my good friend and photographer Elizabeth (not pictured) she was.
 Studio manager to Elizabeth, and in Los Angeles from New York, they had stopped by to chat and borrow some photo equipment.

 Normally I would have dismissed an interview, telling myself, “Your cheating in finding an absolute stranger.”
-But Gina’s energy was much too lovely to pass, and accepting it was the first time either of us had met, and knowing nothing about each other, she surely qualified as a stranger.
+But Gina’s energy was much too lovely to pass and accepting it was the first time either of us had met, and knowing nothing about each other, she surely qualified as a stranger.

 Gina moved with the ease and comfort of a long time friend as I welcomed her and Elizabeth into my home.
 It was like we had hung out before as she flopped herself down to completely recline across my office couch.
 Normally, that type of casual behavior at first meeting would have put me off, especially in my own space.
 But it was not that way with Gina.
 There was just something about her that was uniquely electric and peaceful at the same time.
 Even though she was quite bold, she had no ego.
 It was easy to see she was a people person who meant no contempt.

 Midway into our conversation, my daughter entered the room.
 The fireworks started.
 Now, my girl is a great judge of character.
-Eight years old at the time, she already possessed an amazing gift for discernment of people.
+Eight years old at the time, she already possessed an amazing gift for the discernment of people.
 A character trait that I never dismiss whenever I observe her withdrawing from a person.
 For every time she has, a proven reason for her withdrawal came to surface.
 And in regard to Gina, the second they met it was all fun and games.
 Like having two teen girls on the loose, they were all over the place.

 From that point on, Gina was part of my family.
-I was smitten by her spirit and resolute that that I had to share her spirit in my writing.
+I was smitten by her spirit and resolute that I had to share her spirit in my writing.
 But first, I sat back to let the girls run down their energy.

 All settled; Gina accepted the interview.
 Quickly opened up with “Never trust anyone.”
 Words that hung in the air for a minute in what seemed like a test of me.
 But then she cracked the awkwardness with a huge laugh.
 She was kidding, but the proclamation did leave me to wonder why someone with her ability to connect with people would make a statement like that?

-They say in every joke can be found a truth, and in her jest, what I saw was a person who was using a negative to break down my barriers.
+They say in every joke can be found the truth, and in her jest, what I saw was a person who was using a negative to break down my barriers.
 A creative she was, and as we chatted, I began to see past her sarcastic remark in seeing the real Gina: She was purely a free spirit.

-Gina had the innate ability to literally suck you in with her charm, vitality and humor.
+Gina had the innate ability to literally suck you in with her charm, vitality, and humor.
 I saw it in the way she played with my daughter and it was confirmed by the way she spoke to me.
 But where did her personality originate?